blockchain-privacy/dakar/app/Readme.md

 # Frontend

 This is the frontend of Dakar.
-It gives access generic blockchain data like transactions, blocks and addresses.
+It gives access to generic blockchain data like transactions, blocks and addresses.
 Additionally, it serves as an analytics platform for Dash private send transactions.

 ## Dependencies